Northern GOM Bryde's Whale/Rice's whale

 Bryde’s/Rice’s whales are threatened by vessel strikes, acoustic disturbance from seismic airguns and other oil and gas-related activities, marine debris, commercial fishing and aquaculture, vessel noise, military activities, oil spills, and pollution from agricultural runoff in the Gulf of Mexico.

 A petition was submitted to the National Marine Fisheries Service (NMFS) in 2014 to list the Northern Gulf of Mexico stock as endangered under the Endangered Species Act (ESA).
 NMFS subsequently initiated a status review of Bryde’s whales under the ESA, which was finalized in December 2016.
 The status review determined that the Gulf of Mexico Bryde’s whale is taxonomically a subspecies of the Bryde’s whale, thus meeting the ESA’s definition of a species.
 Based on the Gulf of Mexico Bryde’s whale’s small population (likely fewer than 100 individuals), its life history characteristics, its extremely limited distribution, and its vulnerability to existing threats, NMFS has determined that the Gulf of Mexico Bryde’s whale is in danger of extinction throughout all of its range.
 In April 2019, NMFS listed the Gulf of Mexico Bryde’s whale as endangered throughout its range.
 The listing was based on the species’ small population size, restricted range, and threats due to energy exploration, development, and production, oil spills and oil spill response, vessel collisions, fishing gear entanglements, and human-caused sound.
-The immediate next steps would be the development of a recovery plan and designation of critical habitat under the ESA.
+The immediate next steps are the development of a recovery plan and designation of critical habitat under the ESA.
 In the interim, NMFS has prepared a guidance document to direct recovery efforts for the Gulf of Mexico Bryde’s/Rice’s whale.